fgoor/configuration/readme.md

-# VSCodium configuration
+# Config and information

-This folder is made to hold my whole configuration.
+I made this repo to hold my config (vscodium, linux ...), feel free to serve yourself